trandung261o/computer-architecture-Lab/Load/ Store , Jump & Branch instructions/README.md

     and upload to the simulator.
 Run this program step by step; observe the changing of memory and the content of registers by each step.
 Change the value of test variable and run this program some times to check all cases.
+##### assign.4
+    Create a new project to implement this function: find the element with the largest absolute value in a list of integers.
+Assuming that this list is store in an integer array and we know the number of elements in it.